zhongsp/git-commit-message-and-changelog/README.md

 # Git Commit Message to Changelog

-This's inspired by Angular community.
+This's inspired by the Angular community.

+We'll use a tool named [`Commitizen`](http://commitizen.github.io/cz-cli/), together with some helper libs.

+We should also define some cumtom git commit message guidelines for a project.

 ## Installation